Josh Zuckerman

 Joshua Ryan Zuckerman (born April 1, 1985) is an American actor.
-He is best known for his starring role in Sex Drive (2008), as well as for playing Mark Cullin in the science fiction TV series Kyle XY, Eddie Orlofsky in Desperate Housewives and Nate Marlowe in the comedy series Significant Mother.
+He is best known for his starring role in Sex Drive (2008), as well as for playing Mark Brandt in the science fiction TV series Kyle XY, Eddie Orlofsky in Desperate Housewives and Nate Marlowe in the comedy series Significant Mother.
 He also had a recurring role as Max Miller in the CW drama 90210 and voiced the lead role of Pony in the Nickelodeon original animated series It's Pony.
 Since 2023, he has starred in the Paramount+ supernatural drama School Spirits.

 Early life

 Zuckerman was born and raised in Stanford, California in a family of five children.
 He attended Bullis-Purisima Elementary School there.
 He began formally acting at the age of ten, with a series of roles at the nearby Bus Barn Theater with the Los Altos Youth Theater company.
 He moved to Los Angeles to pursue an acting career after finishing the seventh grade at Egan Junior High School, where he had been elected student body president.
 He is of Jewish descent.

 He attended The Buckley School in Sherman Oaks.
 In 2003, he attended Princeton University, where he was a member of the Delta Kappa Epsilon fraternity, where he earned the pledge name "Checkers".
 After his freshman year he did not return to Princeton, deciding instead to focus on his acting career.